 All applicants must:

 - Complete and submit an application for admission online.
-An application fee of $10 will be required, effective for applications to the spring 2014 semester

 - Complete the placement test, or submit acceptable SAT or ACT scores.
 The placement test may be waived for applicants possessing acceptable college work from regionally accredited colleges or universities.
 All applicants will be required to take the math portion of the placement test regardless of their math scores on the SAT or ACT.